 Radiation therapy uses high-energy X-rays or particles to destroy cancer cells.
 The most common radiation treatment type is external-beam radiation therapy, in which radiation is given from the machine outside the body.
 Radiation therapy is not often used to treat CLL because the disease is present throughout the body.
 However, radiation therapy can be beneficial to shrink an enlarged spleen or swollen lymph nodes and relieve specific symptoms.

 Side effects from radiation therapy can include mild skin reactions, upset stomach, fatigue, and loose bowel movements.
-Most side effects go soon after treatment is completed.
+Most side disappear as soon after treatment is over.

-Sometimes, surgery to remove the spleen, known as splenectomy, may be suggested because the spleen can become very enlarged in a person having CLL.
+Splenectomy, surgery to remove the spleen may be necessary because the spleen can become very enlarged in a person having CLL.

 Before surgery, talk to the health care team about the possible side effects of the specific surgery.